UtrechtUniversity/SCCA/README.md

 ### Introduction

-The SCCA package implements in R the methodological approach to CA as proposed in **Correspondence analysis, spectral clustering and graph embedding: applications to ecology and economic complexity** (van Dam et al; 2021).
+The SCCA package implements in R the methodological approach to CA as proposed in **Correspondence analysis, spectral clustering and graph embedding: applications to ecology and economic complexity** [van Dam et al; 2021](#article).

 ### Installation